snowplow/snowplow-javascript-tracker/api-docs/docs/node-tracker/markdown/node-tracker.coreplugin.beforetrack.md

 ## CorePlugin.beforeTrack property

-Called just before the trackerCore callback fires
+Called before the `filter` method is called and before the trackerCore callback fires (if the filter passes)

 <b>Signature:</b>